Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 - The ArpoiseDirectory contains two **metalayers**, one for the ARpoise app and one for the AR-vos app, each of which contain all layers around the world that are serviced by the respective app.
 For now, we will discuss only the ARpoise metalayer in this document, but the AR-vos metalayer is similar.

-- In each metalayer, all layers accessible through that particular app are in a list of **metaPOIs** (Point Of Interest) with properties uncluding the name, AssetBundle URL and an approximate GPS location and area where it is visible.
+- In each metalayer, all layers accessible through that particular app are in a list of **metaPOIs** (Point Of Interest) with properties including the name, AssetBundle URL and an approximate GPS location and area where it is visible.

 Content creators who want to use the ARpoise or AR-vos apps to deliver their 3D content do NOT need to run this service themselves.
 They only need to set up the [porPOIse Back End](https://github.com/ARPOISE/ARpoise/blob/master/php/porpoise/README.md) user interface, then request that we (as ARpoise administrators at public@arpoise.com) register their layers in the directory.